1. An overview of the most common types of shirt printing methods

 5. The tape is peeled away to leave the image behind.

 The vinyl used in HTV printing creates stiff designs.
 Heat transfer printing requires fabrics that won't melt when heated.
 It doesn't show up well on dark backgrounds.
-Many often use HTV printing techniques for lettering on sports jerseys.
+Many often use these types of clothing prints for lettering on sports jerseys.

 Pros: